-Since October 2020, at the height of the Artsakh War, discussions about Armenia-Diaspora collaboration have become significantly more active.
-Most of these were private conversations and as is typical in crisis situations, they often led to extreme conclusions such as: “The Diaspora resource is a myth, it does not exist, we must forget about it and focus all our energies on Armenia’s internal resources,” or “Armenia and Artsakh are not viable, and we shouldn’t continue wasting our efforts on them.”
+Since October 2020, during the height of the Artsakh War, discussions about Armenia-Diaspora collaboration have become significantly more active.
+Most of these were private conversations and as is typical in crisis situations, they often led to extreme conclusions such as: “The Diaspora resource is a myth, it does not exist, we must forget about it and focus all our energies on Armenia’s internal resources,” or “Armenian and Artsakh are not viable, and we shouldn’t continue wasting our efforts on them.”

 - More than a dozen students have begun working on projects on the Gitak.club platform led by Diasporan Armenians, as a result of which, some have already completed their master’s degrees at Yerevan State University.

 - The newly-established Armenian Independent University and The Institute of Bioinformatics of Armenia are conducting summer schools with significant involvement of Armenians from the Diaspora.

 - The SASTIC initiative has brought together more than a hundred Diasporan professionals, who regularly study projects that promote the development of Armenia and promise both financial and intellectual support.

 - The Future Armenian, Armenians Forward, and United AIO initiatives have called for discussions around new collaboration efforts.

 I have participated in dozens of private conversations, where we have discussed how to achieve more effective cooperation between different segments of the Armenian people.
 In this article, I will try to lay out the “intermediate conclusion” I have formed as a result of these discussions.